IoannisLimniatis/cse4001_fall2025-using-the-process-api-Practicing-with-fork-exec-and-wait/README.md

 ```

 7. Write a program that creates a child process, and then in the child closes standard output (`STDOUT FILENO`).
 What happens if the child calls `printf()` to print some output after closing the descriptor?

+   If the child call printf() to print after closing the descriptor will silently fail, producing no output.

 ```cpp
 #include <stdio.h>